MartinPaulo/ResBazResOS/Lessons/Lesson_1.md

 There is some terminology that you need to know.

 Files are called objects.
-Unsurprisingly, since it's called the objectore.
+Unsurprisingly, since it's called the object store.

 And objects go into containers.